Causal Nature and Dynamics of Trapping Horizons in Black Hole Collapse

 values which continue to apply through all of its subsequent evolution\footnote{The particular value of $\alpha$ depends on the choice of normalisation, but the sign does not.
 In \cite{Booth:2005ng}, the normalisation gives $\alpha=-6$ whereas we have $\alpha=-3$.}.
 The fact of the horizons being born as null and timelike in this case comes from the very special nature of the Oppenheimer-Snyder solution, for which the birthplace of the two horizons coincides with the density discontinuity going from the non-vacuum interior to the vacuum exterior.
 One can here interpret the ingoing and outgoing horizons as two separate surfaces appearing at the same location, already having different values of $\alpha$ and $v_H$, whereas for all of the other cases studied here, the horizons emerge from the separation into two parts of a single marginally trapped surface which at the moment of formation is neither ingoing nor outgoing.

-Figure \ref{fig_OS2} shows the Penrose-Carter diagram for this case, with IH and OH indicating the inner and outer horizons respectively.
-Note that, consistently with the behavior in Figure \ref{fig_OS1}, IH and OH do not join to form a single smooth hypersurface in this case, there being a discontinuity in the tangent vector where they join, corresponding to the density discontinuity at the stellar surface.
+Figure \ref{fig_OS} (right) shows the Penrose-Carter diagram for this case, with IH and OH indicating the inner and outer horizons respectively.
+Note that, consistently with the behaviour in Figure \ref{fig_OS} (left), IH and OH do not join to form a single smooth hypersurface in this case, there being a discontinuity in the tangent vector where they join, corresponding to the density discontinuity at the stellar surface.